KsLimon/P_Alpha/ImageCaption_Task3/README.md

     model.load_state_dict(checkpoint['model'])
 ```
 # Finally
 I have given all three files in the repo.
-If you run my colab make sure after cloning the git repo of the codebase to change those three files.
+If you run my colab make sure that after cloning the git repo of the codebase, you have changed those three files.